Vaginal yeast infection

 - Avoid using feminine hygiene sprays, fragrances, or powders in the genital area.

 - Avoid wearing tight-fitting pants or shorts, which may cause irritation.

-- Keep your blood sugar levels under good control if you have diabetes.
+- Keep your blood sugar level under good control if you have diabetes.

 Most of the time, symptoms go away completely with proper treatment.

 A lot of scratching may cause the skin to crack, making you more likely to get a skin infection.

 Repeat infections that occur right after treatment, or a yeast infection that does not respond well to treatment, may be an early sign of diabetes or rarely, HIV.